 And as for my lunch, everything was also just right: Fresh local ingredients with each dish cooked to individual tastes.
 Which meant my meal would take a little time to prepare, which is as it should be.
 While waiting for my first course, I sipped on a glass of the house white, which turned out be a local Vermentino and chatted with Pietro about the weather.
 I explained that I had just arrived from chilly New York a couple of days earlier and was looking forward to enjoying the spectacular Riviera sunshine.
 By the time my Spaghetti alla vongole arrived, I was finally starting to relax, leaving behind the hustle and bustle of the city.
 The pasta was home-made (of course) and cooked to perfection.
 Clams are not something I normally order, as I often find them tough and rubbery.
 But in Italy they have vongole, tender tiny clams that pack a flavorful punch; nothing like what I usually get in restaurants back home.
 As he placed the plate on my table, knowing that I was an American and assuming that I was a fan (and that I was keeping up with all the latest news), he said to me: “Did you see what happened to Aaron Rodgers last night?”

 That was definitely not something I expected to hear in this small Italian village, but it turns out that Pietro has been a big fan of American football ever since getting a satellite television hookup twelve years ago.
 His enthusiasm had turned into a passion, which he has since imparted to his sons, who play for the Sanremo Waves, an American football team in Italy.
 He was watching the game late last night and was devastated when he saw his favorite quarterback on his favorite team break a bone in his shoulder.
 Hearing about the game reminded me of Charters and Caldicott, those thoroughly British characters in Hitchcock’s “The Lady Vanishes” whose main concern was the latest cricket scores during the final days of a test match in Manchester.
 While everyone else on the journey was frantically worrying about the impending world war (and desperately trying to get across the border to safety without being shot), they were more concerned about getting an update of the score of the test match.
 On the surface they appeared to be just another couple of bumbling English aristocrats prancing their way through Europe.
-But I like to think that they were just “carrying on” in the best of British traditions and keeping up a pretense of normalcy despite the rather unBritish-like and totally uncivilized circumstances.
+But after some thought I realized that they were just “carrying on” in the best of British traditions and keeping up a pretense of normalcy despite the rather unBritish-like and totally uncivilized circumstances.
 So, while this was terrible news for the Green Bay Packers, I actually found our conversation both comforting and reassuring.
 A bit of normalcy for me and a momentary sense of home while traveling abroad.

 The pasta course was followed by a filet of Branzino, accompanied by some boiled potatoes and an assortment of local vegetables.
 Again, the food was simple, flavorful and delicious.
 This was accompanied by a second Vermentino and some more discussion about the NFL.
 Without any prompting by me, a third Vermentino appeared.
 When the wine was finished, I asked for the check.
 Pietro reminded me that I was no longer in New York but on the Riviera di Ponente and that I needed to relax and get back into a Riviera mindset.
 He then brought me a fruit tart.
 Of course, he was right.
 I was on holiday, enjoying a beautiful sunny day on the Mediterranean.
 I had no schedule, no pending business meetings and no urgent appointments that I needed to rush off to.
 What was my hurry?
 When I asked for the check a second time, he instead brought me an espresso, saying that the meal was not complete without some coffee.
 And when the check finally did appear, it was accompanied with a glass of Limoncello, to top off the meal.
 A little something to welcome you back to Italy, he added.